-It is the policy of Roswell Park Cancer Institute Corporation and the Roswell Park Division of Health Research, Inc. (hereinafter referred to as "RPCI") to comply with all applicable federal, state and local laws and regulations, both civil and criminal.
+It is the policy of Roswell Park Comprehensive Cancer Center and Health Research Inc, Roswell Park Division, (hereinafter collectively referred to as "Roswell Park") to comply with all applicable federal, state and local laws and regulations, both civil and criminal.

-It is also the policy of RPCI to require staff to comply with the Roswell Park Cancer Institute Code of Conduct (Policy 125.1) and additional standards of conduct which may be adopted by the Board of Directors, the Chief Executive Officer or the Corporate Compliance Committee.
+It is also the policy of Roswell Park to require staff to comply with the Roswell Park Code of Conduct (Policy 125.1) and additional standards of conduct which may be adopted by the Board of Directors, the Chief Executive Officer or the Corporate Compliance Committee.

-This policy summarizes the RPCI Corporate Compliance Program and provides information to RPCI staff about important federal and state laws.
+This policy summarizes the Roswell Park Corporate Compliance Program and provides information to Roswell Park staff about important federal and state laws.
 The provisions, standards and requirements of the program will be reviewed with each new employee and by all employees on an annual basis.